-But even if you’re careful with your money from the off, things can get tight very quickly.
+But even if you’re careful with your money from the start, things can get tight very quickly.
 With maintenance loans averaging around £9,000 per year (that’s less than the minimum wage for a full-time job), accommodation to pay for and food to buy, the stereotype of the skint student makes a lot of sense.

-Don’t despair though - even those without a generous stipend from the bank of mum and dad can make their student loan last with a bit of planning and these easy tips.
+Don’t despair though - even those without a generous stipend from the bank of Mum and Dad can make their student loan last with a bit of planning and these easy tips.